-The School receives a student allocation from the District of Columbia as well as federal funding to cover the cost of academic expenses.
+The Charter School receives a student allocation from the District of Columbia as well as federal funding to cover the cost of academic expenses.
 The student allocation is on a per pupil basis and includes the academic year funding, special education funding, and a facilities allotment.
-The School recognized this funding in the year in which the school term is conducted.
-Funding received in advance of the school term is recorded as deferred revenue.
+The Charter School recognizes this funding in the year in which the school term is conducted.
+Funding received in advance of the school term is recorded as a refundable advance.
 Federal entitlements are recognized based on the allowable costs incurred.